openharmony/docs/en/application-dev/faqs/faqs-arkui-component.md

 [Custom Dialog Box](../reference/arkui-ts/ts-methods-custom-dialog-box.md)

 ## How do I transfer variables in a custom dialog box to a page?

-Applicable to: OpenHarmony 3.2 Beta 5 (API version 9)
+(API version 9)

 **Symptom**